dfds-frontend/icons/README.md

 ### manual load

-To load the icons manully apply one of this css class toes html element `dfds-icons-manual-load` or `dfds-core-icons-manual-load`
+To load the icons manully for a specific icon set, like the core set, then apply this css class to the html element. `dfds-core-icons-manual-load`

+To load the icons manually for all types of icon set apply this css class to the html element.
+`dfds-icons-manual-load`

 ```html
 <html class="dfds-icons-manual-load"></html>